Christian De Sica: Directing career

 Since 1990, Christian De Sica has also been a director: he debuted with Faccione, whose script he wrote and tailor-made for actress Nadia Rinaldi.
 After Count Max, a homage to the cinema of his father and of Mario Camerini, that he interpreted with Ornella Muti, Anita Ekberg and his mother Maria Mercader, De Sica went on self-directing in Ricky & Barabba (1992), Men Men Men (1995), Tre (1996), Simpatici & antipatici (1998), and The Clan (2005).

-A great admirer of Frank Sinatra and above all of Marlon Brando, he named his first child Brando in honour of the American actor.
 Criticism has often likened his acting to that of Alberto Sordi, from whom De Sica has drawn a lot of his expressions.